-Hyflux’s operations first began in Singapore, however, upon failing to enter into the local market, she took her business to Malaysia and even beyond Southeast Asia, though unsuccessfully.
-Lum admitted to nearly going under during Hyflux’s lukewarm first years in China, but persevered nonetheless.
+Hyflux’s operations first began in Singapore, however, upon failing to enter the local market, she took her business to Malaysia and even beyond Southeast Asia, though unsuccessfully.
+Lum admitted to nearly going under during Hyflux’s lukewarm first years in China but persevered nonetheless.
 This ultimately paid off, as cash began to flow in from Chinese clients after its third year — proof of the age-old adage that patience (or perseverance) is indeed a virtue.

 As tumultuous a journey it may be, it is not impossible for small startups to rise from the ashes, even when the outlook is bleak.
 At the height of the Asian Financial Crisis, Hyflux’s competitors fell behind and suffered heavy losses due to the scale of their businesses.
-Lum, too, folded operations in China, but viewed the crisis as an opportunity to re-enter and recapture the Singaporean market.
+Lum, too, folded operations in China but viewed the crisis as an opportunity to re-enter and recapture the Singaporean market.
 This was a timely move, as Hyflux won a government tender to establish the nation’s first water desalination plant soon after.

 Hyflux’s present successes stem from Lum’s unwavering determination in its formative years.
 Lum observes that “a lot of entrepreneurs may have a great idea, good products and good suggestions but they give up easily.
 They don’t persevere enough.
-As an entrepreneur — perseverance is a must have attitude.”
+As an entrepreneur — perseverance is a must have an attitude.”

 #3 Taking challenges in your stride